thearnabmukherjee/RRWBM_FRN_PH1/README.md

 # Remote Requisition for Whole Body Monitoring
-## Based on Angular used Bulma CSS
+## Based on Angular used Bulma SCSS

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2.